damianham/jooxe/README.md

 However a strong desire for a bit of tinkering being the mother of invention here we are with a project to deploy web apps in various formats - based on MEAN in many ways - but maybe a bit easier to understand.

-MEAN is great but there are a lot of files, in loads of folders with long filenames and deep paths.
+MEAN is great but there are a lot of files, in loads of folders with long filenames and deep paths and a lot of setup in configuration files making it difficult to trace how things work.
 Sometimes I just want to throw up a small site with a couple of pages and a bit of dynamic data or just an API backend etc.

 So there you have it, le raison d'être.
 I hope you find this project useful.
 Please fork and contribute, especially example apps.